Picovoice/leopard/binding/android/README.md

 Add the Leopard model file to your Android application by:

-1. Either creating a model in [Picovoice CAT Console](https://picovoice.ai/cat/) or get the default model in [/lib/common/leopard_params.pv](/lib/common/leopard_params.pv).
+1. Either creat a model in [Picovoice Console](https://console.picovoice.ai/) or get the default model in [/lib/common/leopard_params.pv](/lib/common/leopard_params.pv).
 2. Add the model as a bundled resource by placing it under the `assets` directory of your Android application.

 Create an instance of the engine with the Leopard Builder class by passing in the Android app context: